What causes cancer?

 For example asbestos, which can stimulate immune-mediated damage, giving rise to cancers in the lungs.

-In the case of chemical mutagens, mutation is caused by foreign molecules binding to a cell’s DNA, causing it to be damaged.
+In the case of chemical mutagens, mutation is caused by foreign molecules binding to a cell’s DNA, causing it to become damaged.
 Examples of chemical mutagens are benzopyrene (found in cigarette smoke), alcohol (from any alcoholic beverage), vinyl chloride (used in production of some ingredients for making plastics), aflatoxin (found in certain moulds) and hetrocyclic amines (found in over-cooked foods).

 Biological mutagens may be viral or bacterial.
-About 1 in 5 of all cancers worldwide are caused by microbes (viruses or bacteria).
+About 1 in 5 of all cancers worldwide is caused by microbes (viruses or bacteria).
 Viruses may use a number of different complex mechanisms to cause a cell to become cancerous.

 Viruses that can be a risk factor for different cancers include:

-- The human papilloma virus (HPV) (which causes cervical cancer and many other types of cancer).
-Read more about HPV.
+- The human papilloma virus (HPV), which causes cervical cancer and many other types of cancer.
+Read more about HPV

-- The Ebstein-Barr virus (implicated in some types of lymphoma).
+- The Ebstein-Barr virus (implicated in some types of lymphoma)

-- The hepatitis B virus (implicated in some liver cancers).
+- The hepatitis B virus (implicated in some liver cancers)

-One known bacterial mutagen is helicobacter pylori (implicated in many stomach cancers).
+One known bacterial mutagen is helicobacter pylori (implicated in many stomach cancers)